designlab87/mgame/README.md

 ## Acknowledgments

-* We will acknowledge you when you get off you ass and help us build :)
+* We will acknowledge you when you get off your ass and help us build :)